unbit/uwsgi-docs/Options.rst

 ``flags``: UWSGI_OPT_MASTER

-attach a command/daemon to the master process (the command has to not go in background), when the daemon dies, the master dies too
+``help``: attach a command/daemon to the master process (the command has to not go in background), when the daemon dies, the master dies too

 smart-attach-daemon
 *******************